 The Solent & Southampton Water SPA/Ramsar overwintering dark-bellied Brent goose, black-tailed godwit, ringed plover and teal populations could potentially be reduced via increased energetic expenditure and starvation risk, leading to a fall in winter survival rates as a result of increased disturbance.
 The birds' distribution within the site is also likely to be altered as birds are displaced from otherwise suitable habitats in response to increased disturbance.
 The magnitude of the potential impact is uncertain but likely to be significant.
 The impact is very likely act in combination with other plans and projects.
-However, counteracting measures have been incorporated into the plan and are considered likely to effectively avoid and mitigate the impact.
+However, counteracting measures have been incorporated into the plan and will effectively avoid and mitigate the impact.

-The populations and distribution of qualifying species are unlikely to be significantly affected by excess nitrogen pollution in the marine environment in the short term, however, the capacity constraint at Peel Common means it is not possible to rule out the potential for indirect adverse effects later in the plan period.
+The populations and distribution of qualifying species will not be significantly affected by excess nitrogen pollution in the marine environment in the short term, however, the capacity constraint at Peel Common means it is not possible to rule out the potential for indirect adverse effects later in the plan period.
 Incorporated mitigation measures are considered adequate to avoid the risk of adverse effects occurring.

 Construction noise/activity, displacement and shortened sight lines are, in combination, likely to alter the distribution of overwintering wildfowl and waders and breeding gulls and terns with the site and limit their ability to feed or rest sufficiently, and risk reducing the overall population of each species with the site.
-But, taking account of incorporated mitigation measures, adverse effects are unlikely to occur.
+But, taking account of incorporated mitigation measures, adverse effects will not occur.
+The abundance of qualifying features will not be significantly affected by a major pollution event at two sites at Warsash and one at Titchfield Common, given the likely localised nature of such an event and the extent of habitat available overall, however their distribution within the site could be constrained at least in short term.
+Taking account of incorporated mitigation measures, adverse effects will not occur.